Thesis Honors Advisor Role and Responsibilities

 First-year entering Scholars may pursue honors in any area they’re majoring in, as long as they follow the major’s prescribed preparation for thesis writers.

-Gateway-entering Scholars may only pursue honors in the major for which they were admitted to the SHC, unless they secure the permission of the honors adviser (in multi-adviser majors, the designated lead honors adviser) in the would-be area.
-The SHC knows from experience that some majors are willing to grant this “change in Gateway area of honors,” while others are not, but we always direct student inquiries to the appropriate honors adviser.
-If the change is granted, this must be communicated directly from the appropriate honors adviser to the SHC’s advising coordinator so the change can be made in our system before the student files the thesis proposal.
+Scholars who join the Honors College in their second or third year may only pursue honors in the major for which they were admitted to the Honors College, unless they secure the permission of the honors adviser (in multi-adviser majors, the designated lead honors adviser) in the would-be area.
+The Honors College knows from experience that some majors are willing to grant this change while others are not, but we always direct student inquiries to the appropriate honors adviser.
+If the change is granted, this must be communicated directly from the appropriate honors adviser to the College’s advising coordinator so the change can be made in our system before the student files the thesis proposal.

 Honors in a Graduate Area